richardattfield/launch-pro/README.md

 # launch-pro
-A simple NodeJS + Express API and vanilla JS front end app to see upcoming rocket launches
+A simple Node.JS v6.11.2 + Express v4.15.4 API and vanilla JS front end app to see upcoming rocket launches